MRTater/MRTater.github.io/index.md

 This page is still under construction, more details will be added!

 ## Biography
-I got my bachelor's degreee from The Chinese University of Hong Kong.
+I got my bachelor's degree from The Chinese University of Hong Kong.
 I am now working at SmartMore as a computer vision algorithm engineer intern.

 I can be reached through my personal Email(lyy000804[at]gmail.com)